jedisct1/draft-denis-xet/draft-denis-xet.md

 - Boundaries version: 8-bit unsigned, MUST be `1`
 - `num_chunks`: 32-bit unsigned
 - Chunk boundary offsets: Array of `num_chunks` 32-bit unsigned values.
-  Each value is the end offset (in bytes) of the corresponding chunk in the serialized chunk data region, **including headers**.
+  Each value is the end offset (in bytes) of the corresponding chunk in the serialized chunk data region, including headers.
   Chunk 0 starts at offset 0; chunk `i` starts at `chunk_boundary_offsets[i-1]`.
 - Unpacked chunk offsets: Array of `num_chunks` 32-bit unsigned values.
   Each value is the end offset of the corresponding chunk in the concatenated uncompressed stream.